DegreeDoctor of Education

 To request consideration for transfer credit, a student must provide an official transcript.
-Transfer credit is awarded at the discretion of the College of Graduate and Professional Studies based on specific program details listed below.
+Transfer credit is awarded at the discretion of the College of Professional Studies based on specific program details listed below.
 Requests for approval of transfer credit should be submitted to, and will be granted at the discretion of, the Program Director.

-Transfer courses must:
+Transfer courses should:

-- Be classified as graduate, post-Master’s level.
+- Be classified as graduate level, earned post-Master’s.